openlookeng/hetu-core/hetu-docs/en/functions/geospatial.md

 **ST\_IsSimple(Geometry)** -\> boolean

-Returns `true` if this Geometry has no anomalous geometric points, such as self intersection or self tangency.
+Returns `true` if this Geometry has no anomalous geometric points, such as self-intersection or self-tangency.

 **ST\_IsRing(Geometry)** -\> boolean